Candy Cane Chocolate Chip Cookies

 These cookies are a perfect addition to any Christmas Cookie Exchange.
 I get tons of requests to add these cookies to my baskets of cookies.
 I also get asked for the recipe every Christmas so my friends can bake them for their Christmas Cookies.

-Because these are nut free, they are also great for school Christmas events.
+Because these are nut-free, they are also great for school Christmas events.
 I have sent these in for bake sales at Christmas time at my kids’ schools, where they sell out.
 And I usually add a recipe card to the individually wrapped cookies.
 This way the kids can get their parents to bake them at home.

 The dough for Candy Cane Chocolate Chip Cookies needs to be chilled for 2 hours before baking.
 But can also be kept in the fridge for longer, up to 3 days.

 You can make the dough and keep it in the fridge for later use.
 Then just preheat the oven and bake when you are ready.
-I use to make this dough on Friday after work and store it in the fridge for baking on the weekend when I had time.
+I used to make this dough on Friday after work and store it in the fridge for baking on the weekend when I had time.

 Cookie Dough as a Christmas Gift?

-One of my friends loves when I send her some pre-made cookie dough that she can bake herself and impress her family.
+One of my friends loves it when I send her some pre-made cookie dough that she can bake herself and impress her family.
 She doesn’t usually bake and store-bought refrigerator cookie dough is usually what she calls homemade.

 Tips For Making These Cookies